llm-jp/awesome-japanese-llm/CONTRIBUTING.md

 ## About Models

 - We do not include models specialized for specific tasks (such as BERT fine-tuned on QA datasets).
-- We do not include models with a parameter size smaller than BERT (base), which is approximately 110 million parameters.
+- Basically we do not consider language models with parameter sizes smaller than BERT (base), which is approximately 110 million.
+Thus, models such as Word2Vec and ELMo are not included.

 ## About Datasets/Leaderboards